Hacks for Drawing with Parkinson's Disease

 Frequently Asked Questions

 Yes—many powerful and creative artists with Parkinson’s continue to create, inspire, and advocate.
 There are far too many to name in just one answer.
 For example, Timothy John, a contemporary painter from Australia, expresses his reality through works like Irises and Good Day, Bad Day, highlighting both control and struggle.
 Jonny Acheson, a doctor-turned-sketch artist, used drawings to tell his diagnosis story from his daughter’s perspective.
 Peter Dunlap-Shohl, a political cartoonist, created the graphic novel My Degeneration and calls himself an “accidental Parkinson’s advocate.”
 Others—like John McLean, Geraldine Peacock, and Jennifer Parkinson—have used their talents to raise awareness, transform pain into power, and redefine what it means to live—and create—with Parkinson’s.
+Their stories are central to the growing movement of drawing with Parkinson's Disease, where resilience meets art.

 The most effective Parkinson's Disease drawing techniques focus on improving control, comfort, and creative confidence.
 Key techniques include: